The Downside of Management Consultants and Why Interim Executives Deliver Results

 Why Public Companies Rely on Interim CFOs in Times of Transition

 When a public company CFO leaves unexpectedly, the pressure is on.
 Reporting deadlines, investor calls, and team continuity can’t wait.
 And it’s a growing problem.
 CFO turnover among S&P companies hit the highest level in six years in 2024.
-That’s why more boards are hiring interim CFOs — experienced financial leaders who can step in immediately, stabilize operations, and build confidence.
+That’s why more boards are using interim CFO services — experienced financial leaders who can step in immediately, stabilize operations, and build confidence.

 To explore how this works in real time, InterimExecs CEO Robert Jordan sat down with two seasoned finance veterans, Mitch Cohen and Lawrence Firestone.
 Both have extensive experience as public company CFOs.